cassburt/Code201/README.md

 Added functions to condense code and eliminate repetition.
 Combined the while loop and the highOrLow if/else loop into one while loop to cut repetition and added a variable that generates a random number to compare user's input to.

 Modified the guessing game with arrays and a for loop for more concise, efficient code.

+Put the guessing number while loop in a function.
+Added a button to page and set both the guessing game and the number guessing game to start onclick.
+Added a CSS folder and added some CSS to the project.

 sean: https://github.com/seanloughran/guessing-game.git